ebbmango/Neo4jCLIapp/README.md

-# DB2 4 Kim Heesung Emanuel Borges
+# DB2 4 Kim Heesung Emanuel Borges Chakraborty Pritam

-## Getting started
+## Introduction

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!
+This project is aim to acheive follwoing :
+    a.
+Design the database of the given file
+    b.
+Implement it with MongoDB
+    c.
+The API will retriev the data which satisfying the client's requirments

 ## Installation & prerequisite